 For versions 5. and 6., care must be taken when reconstructing the solution to return costs to original values; since these are known as hybrid optimizations3 and the objective function [Eq.
-(3.1)] no longer resembles true cost.
+(1.1)] no longer resembles true cost.
 For version 1. - 4., the costs in the objective functions remain true and there is no need to revert.
 For strict comparisons of solutions, the system costs metric will need to be identical in all cases regardless of the objective function form.
+The standard is to use version 4. or version 1. within most modeling exercises.